mbbroberg/mbbroberg.github.io/content/_index.md

 ## Hey 👋.
 I'm Matt.

-I love connecting technology communities with products they love and finding a path to value through strategic use of metrics.
-My leadership approach focuses on empowering teams by fostering clarity, transparency, and inspiring everyone to become a catalyst for change.
+I love building products developers love.
+I thrive as organizations scale by creating systems that keep priorities clear, defining value with metrics that matter, and coaching teams to grow with challenges.
+My leadership empowers through accountability, builds trust through transparency, and inspires everyone to be a catalyst for change.

 ### Teams I've managed:

-- The product management organization unifying all of engineering through the Target Application Platform (TAP)
+* Product management teams unifying all of engineering through the Target Application Platform (TAP)
 * The product management team for Production Engineering at Target, including DevEx, SRE, and incident response
 * The product, program, and content teams behind Red Hat's digital communities, including [Opensource.com](https://opensource.com)
-* The community and marketing teams at Sensu, from seed to series A
+* Community and marketing teams at Sensu, from seed to series A
-* Leading the vision for product owners and DevRel in part of Intel managing open source projects, including [Snap](https://github.com/intelsdi-x/snap/)
+* Leading the vision for product and DevRel in part of Intel managing open source projects, including [Snap](https://github.com/intelsdi-x/snap/)
-* Leading the vision for EMC first international advocacy program, the EMC Elect
+* Leading the vision for EMC's first international community advocacy and gamification programs

 ### Communities I'm a part of: